Third-Party Tools for Claude Code

 Ruflo (formerly claude-flow)

 The most adopted external orchestration framework for Claude Code.
-Transforms it into a multi-agent platform with hierarchical swarms (queen + workers), specialized agent pools (60+ agents: coders, testers, reviewers, architects…), and persistent memory via SQLite.
+Transforms it into a multi-agent platform with hierarchical swarms (queen + workers), 98 specialized agents (coders, testers, reviewers, architects, security auditors), and persistent memory via SQLite (AgentDB).

 - Q-Learning router directing tasks to the right agent based on past patterns